 At a certain point, you just have to start writing.
 This is the time to do so.

 Writing for the web is a fickle process.
-Unlike more targeted content—including ad copy, blogs, and ebooks—your audience may not be as clearly defined.
-For example, at Workshop Digital, we work in a variety of industries, all of which have their implicit challenges.
+Unlike other campaign-oriented content—including ad copy, blogs, and ebooks—your audience may not be as clearly defined.
+For example, at Workshop Digital, we work in a variety of industries, all of which have their inherent challenges.
 We knew it was essential to keep the content of our website general enough, while still addressing specific challenges.
 This paradox underlies one of the primary challenges of writing for the web.

 It’s essential to write for a wide audience.